SergiaS/ws_client_task/README.md

 In the final result you will get encoded and compressed websocket file data.
 You can read this file - you need to use method `decompressAndDecrypt(filenameToRead)` in the `FileSecurityUtil`.

+With class `StreamRewind` you can unzip file if you don't know which algorithm was use for compress.